|STIS Instrument Handbook for Cycle 24|

 • If you wish to observe variability on second-or-less time-scales, observe in the UV using TIME-TAG mode.
-Figure 12.3, Crab Pulsar Observed Using the STIS FUV-MAMA with G140L in TIME-TAG Mode. shows an example of a time profile of the Crab Pulsar obtained with STIS G140L in TIME-TAG mode overlaid on prior HSP observations.
+Figure 12.3 shows an example of a time profile of the Crab Pulsar obtained with STIS G140L in TIME-TAG mode overlaid on prior HSP observations.

 • In the UV, variability on the several-minute or more time-scale can be observed by multiple ACCUM mode exposures with the MAMAs or using TIME-TAG (subject to count rate limitations).

 • Single MAMA visits are limited to five orbits (see Chapter 2) so continuous variability can be tracked for only that duration with the MAMAs.

 1060 × 32 subarray: 20 second

 For τ < 3 minutes:

 dur = (τ+Δτ) × 7, full frame (1062×1044)